wesJchen/sdet-coding-challenge/README.md

   $ python src/main.py

-NOTE: In case the script is not running due to missing modules not found, you may need to set the PYTHONPATH to the project's directory in order for modules in the python path to be imported:
+NOTE: In case the script is not running due to missing modules not found, you may need to set the PYTHONPATH to the project's directory in order for modules in the python path to be imported.
+Provided below are several ways to set the current python path for the cloned project directory:

 Powershell example: